Premier League promotion: Who is in the mix for Championship playoffs?

 Who else is in the mix for promotion?

-Anything’s possible in the Championship, of course, but Luton Town is extremely unlikely to cough up its place in the playoffs and should be the third seed and Middlesbrough will have to suffer a ridiculous run to sacrifice its playoff place.
+Anything’s possible in the Championship, of course, but Luton Town and Middlesbrough are in the playoffs.

-Millwall has a three-point lead on seventh-place Sunderland with Coventry City in sixth.
-Preston North End, Blackburn Rovers, West Brom, Norwich City and Swansea are all struggling to make it into the playoffs.
+Coventry City and Millwall control their own destinies in the fight for fifth- and sixth-place, but Blackburn Rovers are right there, while Sunderland and West Brom are amongst a host of teams hoping for a final week win and help to reach the playoffs.

+Incredibly, the final match day see five teams alive for two spots and two playing each other.
+Though odds are certainly slim for a couple of them, there are scenarios!

 When are the Premier League promotion playoffs?